-Providence was contracted by Cleco Power LLC (Cleco) to conduct a structural stability assessment of Ash Basin No. 1 at Cleco's Dolet Hills Power Station.
-Recent Coal Combustion Residual (CCR) regulations at 40 CFR 257.73(d)(1) established requirements for owners and operators to conduct a structural stability assessment by a qualified professional engineer to document whether the design, construction, operation and maintenance is consistent with recognized and generally accepted good engineering practices.
+Providence was contracted by Cleco Power LLC (Cleco) to conduct the 5-year periodic review of the structural stability assessment of Ash Basin No. 1 at Cleco's Dolet Hills Power Station.

+The Coal Combustion Residual (CCR) regulations at 40 CFR 257.73(d)(1) established requirements for owners and operators to conduct a structural stability assessment by a qualified professional engineer to document whether the design, construction, operation and maintenance is consistent with recognized and generally accepted good engineering practices.
 This assessment must, at a minimum, document whether the CCR unit has been designed, constructed, operated, and maintained with: